+(1) Introduction

-- (1) Introduction - The introduction has three roles: to capture the reader's attention, state your viewpoint, and provide any background material that your reader needs in order to understand the paper and thesis. - Capturing the readers attention simply means piquing their interest make them think "oh, that sounds interesting".
-Don't overdo it. - See the below regarding the inclusion of a thesis. - Background should only include that which is necessary.
-Avoid use of trivia. - (2) Thesis - The thesis is not the question you would like to answer, it is the statement that you would like to make.
-Be aware of the difference between a research question and a thesis. - Don't wait until the conclusion to state your thesis.
-Make sure the thesis is in the introduction. - You may ask your research question in the introduction, but then make sure to answer it. - Example: If your question is "Was the Kepler mission worthwhile?", and your answer is 'no', then state within the introduction something like "The Kepler mission was a waste of resources". - (3) Body of text - Don't include details that aren't important.
-Focus the paper on supporting the thesis. - (4) Citations - Make sure you use in-text citations and a bibliography.
+- The introduction has three roles: to capture the reader's attention, state your viewpoint, and provide any background material that your reader needs in order to understand the paper and thesis. - Capturing the readers attention simply means piquing their interest make them think "oh, that sounds interesting".
+Don't overdo it. - Make sure your thesis (see below) is stated in your introduction. - Only include background material that your reader needs to understand the topic.
+Avoid inclusion of trivia. - (2) Thesis - The thesis is not the question you would like to answer, it is the statement that you would like to make.
+Be aware of the difference between a research question and a thesis.
+See PSM 25, 29a. - Don't wait until the conclusion to state your thesis.
+Make sure the thesis is in the introduction. - If you explicitly state your research question in the introduction, make sure to answer it as well. - e.g. If your question is "Was the Kepler mission worthwhile?" and your answer is 'no', then state within the introduction something like "The Kepler mission was a waste of resources".

+(3) Body of text

+- Don't include unimportant details.
+Focus the paper on supporting your thesis. - Integrate and comment on material from your sources; don't let them stand on their own.
+See Pocket Style Manual (PSM) 31c. - Each paragraph should generally conclude with your own words; don't conclude with someone else's, i.e. the final sentence should not require a citation. - (4) Conclusion - Don't start with "In conclusion".
+Let the first statement stand on it's own. - "In conclusion, the earth really is round." - "The earth really is round." - Use the conclusion to summarize the paper.
+Restate the thesis and some specific details about the support that you have presented. - (5) Citations - Make sure you use in-text citations and a bibliography.
 These counted for a full grade for this draft.
-A final paper without citations or biblioraphy is plagiarism and will result in referral to the Dean. - Make sure you put all of the citations that you need.
+A final paper without citations or bibliography is plagiarism and will result in referral to the Dean. - Make sure you include all of the citations that you need.
 For each statement that you make, evaluate whether your audience is expected to know that information without looking it up.
 If they cannot, then include a citation. - Any piece of information that you have gotten from an outside source (i.e. you did not figure it out on your own) must be cited. - Any statement in the paper which does not have a citation is attributable to you as the author.
 Read only the sentences that do not include a citation; are they truly your own work or common knowledge to your audience?
-If not, add a citation. - (5) Signal phrases and establishing authority - Signal phrase: "According to ...", "As ... says" - The phrase should cite the author, not the journal, magazine, or institution.
-The place that the information is written is not an authority. - Avoid simply using an organization when the author is unknown, e.g. "According to NASA...".
-Try to be more specific in order to clarify the source of information for the reader, e.g. "According to the NASA Kepler website..." - Introduce the author to give them more credibility.
-Consider "According to Wolfgang Hillebrandt, thermonuclear supernovae are the result merging white dwarfs", and "According to supernova researcher Wolfgang Hillebrandt, thermonuclear supernovae are the result merging white dwarfs".
-In the first case, Wolfgang could just be some guy off the street.
-In the second, we can see he probably has some knowledge about the subject. - (6) Using the textbook as a source - Don't use it, unless it is just a particular phrase you are using for background.
-Think of it as a reader evaluating your paper is a textbook whose title is "Extraterrestrial Life" an reliable source for information about the greenhouse effect? - See Appendix 1 of the textbook (p.
-200-203) for a list of better sources.
+If not, add a citation. - (6) Signal phrases and establishing authority - Signal phrase: "According to ...", "As ... says" - Don't overuse a single phrase; See PSM 31b, especially pg 115. - The phrase should cite the author, not the journal, magazine, or institution.
+The place that the information is written is not an authority.